-Gift card, customer loyalty and stored-value card processor Smart Transaction Systems selected Hypercom Corp.'s Mobile Network to extend the reach of STS' gift and loyalty card programs in the United States
+Gift card, customer loyalty and stored-value card processor Smart Transaction Systems selected Hypercom Corp.'s Mobile Network to extend the reach of STS' gift and loyalty card programs in the United States and abroad.

 Hypercom said STS will deploy Hypercom's service in combination with handheld wireless POS terminals to allow mobile merchants, sports events and outdoor venues to accept gift cards or customer loyalty cards anywhere cellular phone service is available.